eizengan/fate-notes/README.md

 # Introduction

-This repo contains structured notes for the tabletop roleplaying game [Fate Core](https://www.evilhat.com/home/fate-core/ "the fate website")
+This repo contains structured notes for the tabletop roleplaying game [Fate Core](https://www.evilhat.com/home/fate-core/).
+The rulebook (and several other resources) are pay-what-you-like, and available [here](https://www.evilhat.com/home/fate-core-downloads/)
 ## Map

 * [Glossary](Glossary.md)